baikeshen/RoboND-DeepLearning-Project/writeup.md

 ## Network Architecture
 In this project, we are using a Fully Convolutional Neural Network to help us in image segmentation and object identification.
 The network architecture is composed of following layers
-- 2 encoder layers
+- encoder layers
-- 1x1 conv layer
+- conv layer
-- 2 decoder layers
+- decoder layers

-Below is an illustration of the final network architecture.
+Below is an example of FCN architecture which shows an FCN network called SegNet taken from paper by Badrinarayanan, Kendall, and Cipolla.
 ![network-architecture-overview](misc/fcb.png)

 ##### FCN:encoding layer